 Spartacus and his fellow slaves roamed from town to town, bringing more and more slaves to their cause.
-Considering that slave made up around one third of Italy's population, we're talking about no small number.
+Considering that slaves made up around one-third of Italy's population, we're talking about no small number.

 The rebels took up position on Mount Vesuvius, their numbers swelling to some 70,000, from where they inflicted several crushing defeats on the Roman legions.
 Eventually, the Senate entrusted the task of destroying the revolt to Marcus Licinius Crassus, who marched south with 40,000 well-trained legionaries to bring the revolt to an end once and for all.

 Spartacus' forces retreated from Vesuvius, making their way towards the southern coast of Italy at Brundisium (Brindisi).
 But from here there was no escape.
 Caught between the sea and Crassus' advancing forces, and betrayed by pirates who Spartacus had begged to transport them across the Adriatic to Greece, the rebels' discipline broke down.

 Crassus defeated Spartacus' men in battle in 71 BC.
 Most of our sources say Spartacus himself was killed in battle.
 His body, however, was never found.
 As for the 6,000 or so survivors from the rebellion, at Crassus' command, they were crucified along the Appian Way from Rome to Capua - a stark reminder to anyone harboring ideas to rise up against Rome.